 Overuse injuries occur when an athlete repeats the same motion or activity over and over again, leading to small injuries that add up over time.
 These injuries are common in young athletes who specialize in one sport and play year-round.
 To prevent overuse injuries, make sure your young athlete takes breaks from their sport and cross-trains with other activities.

 Fatigue is a major contributor to sports injuries, as tired muscles are more prone to injury.
 Young athletes should get enough sleep and rest between games and practices.
 As a coach or parent, you should also monitor your athlete’s workload and make sure they are not overexerting themselves.

 Dehydration can lead to fatigue and increase the risk of injury.
 Make sure your young athlete drinks plenty of water before, during, and after practices and games.
 Encourage them to drink water even if they don’t feel thirsty.

 Proper equipment is essential for preventing sports injuries.
 Make sure your young athlete has the right gear for their sport and that it fits properly.
-This includes helmets, pads, shoes, and any other necessary equipment.
+This includes helmets, pads,

 The playing surface can also contribute to sports injuries.
 Make sure the field or court is free of hazards such as rocks or holes.
 If the surface is wet or slippery, make sure your athlete wears appropriate footwear.